Meet our research and teaching staff at the Centre for Pacific Health.

 Shyamala’s background is in cognitive and experimental psychology and public mental health, including designing and evaluating relevant interventions.
 She contributes guest lectures on her research to students in public health and medicine, and supervises undergraduate and postgraduate research projects at the University of Otago.

 Dr Kim Cousins, Research Fellow

 Dr Cousins is a research fellow in the Centre for Pacific Health, working as part of the Free Meds team.
 The Free Meds Study is a large randomised controlled trial funded by the Health Research Council of New Zealand (HRC) and PHARMAC.
-It will involve recruiting 2000 people in many areas of New Zealand, with half the participants being exempted from the $5 charge.
-The other half will continue as normal.
-At the end of the year the researchers, led by Professor Pauline Norris, will compare the two groups’ use of hospital and other health services, as well as their self-reported health, to see if giving people free medicines improves their health.
+It has recruited over 1,000 people in many areas of New Zealand, with half the participants exempted from the $5 charge.
+The other half continued paying for medicines as normal.
+The researchers, led by Professor Pauline Norris, are comparing the two groups’ use of hospital and other health services, as well as their self-reported health, to see if giving people free medicines improves their health.

 Dr Faatoese is a biomedical scientist based at the University of Otago Christchurch campus.
 Her research focus is on heart disease and diabetes-risk among Pacific communities.
 She led The Pasiifika Heart Study in partnership with the local Pacific Health Provider, that screened 200 Pacific adults for established cardiovascular and metabolic risk factors and novel genetic variants (single nucleotide polymorphisms) and circulating biomarkers (novel lipoproteins, cardiac hormones, renal function and gout).